uutils/uutils.github.io/content/playground.md

 depend on platform-specific syscalls not fully supported by WebAssembly/WASI yet.<br />

 We are actively working on adding more commands as we improve WASI compatibility in uutils coreutils.

+Curious about how this all works under the hood?
+Read the [technical deep-dive on the playground architecture](/playground-how-it-works).